hbghlyj/Rings/README.md

 * Use Google doc for text OCR
 * Use Mathpix for math OCR
 * Import to TeXmacs for LaTeX layout
-* Use VScode editor regex replace tool to add environment in `.tm` source code
+* Use VScode editor regex replace tool to add environment `Theorem,Lemma,Proposition,Observation,Proof,Remark` in `.tm` source code